vlad-aleksandrov/spring-cache-aerospike/README.md

 # Overview

-A cache manager implementation that stores data in Aerospike for easy distribution of requests across a cluster of services.
+A cache manager implementation that stores data in Aerospike.

-Data cached must be Serializable.
+Data cached must implement `Serializable` interface if you plan to use FST serializer.

 # Architecture